adfinis/back8sup/README.md

 ```
 ## Configuration

-Configuration is done via environment variables inside the container and an additional configmap
+Back8sup is configured via environment variables inside the container and an additional configmap.

 ### Environment variables